CryptoManufaktur-io/cardano-docker/README.md

 `cp default.env .env`, adjust variables, and `./ethd up`

-There's an `rpc-shared.yml` if you want the RPC exposed locally, instead of via traefik
+There's an `rpc-shared.yml` if you want the RPC exposed locally, instead of via traefik, also similar there is `metrics-shared.yml` to expose metrics.

 To update cardano, use `./ethd update` followed by `./ethd up`